 If your talents lie in identifying or creating the next great must-have product, get a Pinterest account.
 The image-based social media site provides a constant stream of new images to get you thinking creatively about new business ideas.

-"Of all the social media sites, Pinterest is one of the best to see the next hot product trend," said Gail Oliver, a small business consultant and blogger at Attention-Getting.com.
+"Of all the social media sites, Pinterest is one of the best to see the next hot product trend," said Gail Oliver, a small business consultant and blogger at Attention Getting Marketing.
 Oliver said she's seen many wedding, home decor and fashion trends take off because of Pinterest.

-Pinterest users can monitor comments without alerting other users, to get a site-wide look at what people think of each pin.
-Oliver said the sometimes-overlooked comments section provides more inspiration for new ideas than some other social media sites.
+Pinterest users can monitor comments without alerting other users and get a sitewide look at what people think of each pin.
+Oliver said the often-overlooked comments section provides more inspiration for new ideas than some other social media sites.

 "Comments are also visible to everyone, so you can see what people are saying," Oliver said.